jnmaloof/MCB160L-BSA-mapping/Day1.md

 ## Using the CyVerse Discovery Environment (DE)

-As you saw in the introductory video by Jason Williams, the Discovery Environment allows biologists without advanced coding skills to take advantage of bioinformatics algorithms and advanced computing resources via a point-and-click environment.
+As you learned in lecture, the Cyverse Discovery Environment allows biologists without advanced coding skills to take advantage of bioinformatics algorithms and advanced computing resources via a point-and-click environment.

 Although there are many advantages to using these algorithms via the command line, we will take advantage of the Discovery Environment so that you can get experience analzying Next Generation Sequencing data without needing to learn anything about coding.